jacobchrono/telling_stories_dashboard/README.md

 ### Third Submission

 For this submission, I created a streamlit app.
 Please note that this must be run from the command line.
 The script is at `final_dash.py`.
+It is also deployed to the streamlit community cloud